Post Traumatic Stress Disorder Symptoms and Resources

-The following is a personal account of Spc.
+The following provides a link to a small e-booklet sharing the personal account of Spc.
 Joe Collins, USAR who served in Iraq from 03-04.

 Insomnia (not being able to fall asleep or stay asleep)

 Kicking during sleep

 Constantly waking up and falling back asleep, possibly due to bad dreams

 Waking up and being easily startled and/or being confused about where you are